dynamzee/airbnb-clone-project./README.md

 🗄 Database Design

-👤 Users
+👤 Users:

-Fields: id, name, email, password_hash, role
+Fields: ID, name, email, password-hash, role.

 Relationships: Can host multiple properties, make bookings, and leave reviews.

-🏠 Properties
+🏠 Properties:

-Fields: id, title, description, location, price_per_night
+Fields: id, title, description, location, price per night.

 Relationships: Belongs to a user (host), has many bookings and reviews.

-📅 Bookings
+📅 Bookings:

-Fields: id, check_in_date, check_out_date, status, total_price
+Fields: ID, check-in-date, check-out-date, status, total price.

 Relationships: Belongs to a user (guest) and a property, linked to payments.

-💳 Payments
+💳 Payments:

-Fields: id, amount, payment_method, payment_date, status
+Fields: ID, amount, payment method, payment date, status.

 Relationships: Associated with a booking.

-⭐ Reviews
+⭐ Reviews:

-Fields: id, rating, comment, created_at, updated_at
+Fields: ID, rating, comment, created at, updated at.

 Relationships: Belongs to a user (guest) and a property.